E-Filing Under Seal in Civil Cases

 - Proposed Order (use the pull-down menu to select Proposed Order)

-An unredacted version of the document sought to be filed under seal; type “Unredacted Version of” and the name of your document in the Description box (e.g., (“Unredacted Version of Exhibit Q”).
+- An unredacted copy of the document sought to be filed under seal; type “Unredacted Version of” and the name of your document in the Description box (e.g., (“Unredacted Version of Exhibit Q”).
+(Note that a redacted version of the document is no longer required by Civil L.R.
+79-5, and should not be filed unless necessary or requested by the assigned judge).
 During the next step of the e-filing process, you will be given an opportunity to seal the unredacted version pursuant to Civil L.R.
 79-5(c).

 The declaration should state “paragraphs 5-7 of the confidential document submitted herewith contain proprietary code,” NOT “<@%&$#_>, in paragraphs 5-7 of the confidential document, is proprietary code.”